VeronicaAndersen/Gallery/README.md

 ### Next step
 #### Minor fixes
-- If I had more time I would fix the warning for the property "key" to have a uniq key.
 - Make better styling for the gallery.
 #### Bigger fixes
 - Add a dynamic search